GOP senators ready $1T infrastructure counteroffer to Biden - WTMJ

 The Republican senators and aides have made no secret of their displeasure with the White House staff in this and other negotiations.

-The Republicans are eager to publicly disclose Biden’s comments to them as they make the case for their new offer at a critical juncture, with negotiations at a fragile stage ahead of the Memorial Day deadline.
+The Republicans are eager to publicly disclose Biden’s comments to them as they make the case for their new offer ahead of the Memorial Day deadline.

-GOP Sen. Pat Toomey of Pennsylvania said Republican offers so far have been “mischaracterized.”
-He told reporters the negotiators would be putting out a “clarification” that will “make it clear what our offer actually is.”
+Among Democrats, it’s not lost on them that McConnell has said repeatedly that “100% of my focus” is on stopping Biden’s agenda.

-The Republicans have uniformly rejected Biden’s plan to pay for the investments by raising corporate tax rates.
+Adding to the mix, a bipartisan group that includes Sen. Mitt Romney, R-Utah, is quietly working on other proposals, as a “backup,” he said.

 “This is going to feel like a tightrope walk all the way until it gets to Biden’s desk,” said Jim Kessler, executive vice president of Third Way, a centrist think tank.